What Is The Angle System For Branding?

 An example of a BLM freeze brand:

 Photo of an actual BLM freeze brand.
 The last character on this brand is difficult to read.
-Trimming the hairs at the site of the brand can sometimes make any characters that are difficult to read clear again.
+Trimming the hairs can sometimes make difficult-to-read characters easier to understand.

 - Attach A Leather Rope Strap